xmliszt/taboo-ai/public/features/content.md

 ![Copy recovery key to clipboard](/features/Copy%20RKey%20to%20Clipboard.png)

 Forget about your "Recovery Key"?
-Now we have a new simple way to get you more covered!
+Now there is a new simple way to get you more covered!
 If you are logged in at one of your devices, simply **click your nickname in the home screen** to copy your recovery key to the clipboard.
 Now you can paste the recovery key into another device that you wish to login to restore your progress!
 It is that simple!

 ## Daily Challenge URL has been updated!